liborty/rstats/README.md

 * `outlier`
 is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm` (has the maximum radius).

-* `mahalanobis distance` is a scaled distance, where the scaling is derived from the axis of covariance of the `nd` data points cloud.
-Distances in the directions in which there are few points are increased and distances in the directions of significant covariances are decreased.
-Efficient Cholesky-Banachiewicz matrix decomposition is used.
-Our `cholesky` method decomposes the covariance or comediance positive definite triangular matrix S into a product of two triangular matrices: S = LL'.
-For more details, see the comments in the source code.
+* `mahalanobis distance`
+is a scaled distance, whereby the scaling is derived from the axis of covariance / comediance of the data points cloud.
+Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / comediances are decreased.

+* `Cholesky-Banachiewicz matrix decomposition`
+decomposes any positive definite matrix S (often covariance or comediance) into a product of two triangular matrices: S = LL'.
+The eigenvalues and the determinant are easily obtained from the diagonal.
+We implemented it on `TriangMat` for maximum efficiency.
+Is used by `mahalanobis distance`.

 * `householder's decomposition`
-in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is the next best method.
+in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is often the next best method.
 Implemented here with our memory efficient `TriangMat` struct.

+* `wedge product, geometric product`
+products of the Grassman and Clifford algebras.
+Wedge product is used here to generalize the cross product of two vectors into any number of dimensions.

 ## Implementation